ziman/ttstar/README.md

     * partial explicit: only combinations of non-R-fixed args
 * `Bind Pat` is a better representation of `ConCase`
 * erasure at `TT`, `LExp` and `DExp` levels

+### How to do erasure polymorphism
+* store separate per-definition dep graphs
+* try to somehow reduce them
+    * find things that must be `R`
+    * find fixed things
+    * from the things that don't have to be `R`, keep the dep graph (this will be small)
+* copy them for every `V n` reference
+* use upper+lower bounds to guide erasure